A git primer for future colleagues

 D---E---F---G main

-you resume work on your feature branch, sync your main and your feature branch:
+In the morning before you resume work on your feature branch, you sync your ‘main’ branch and your feature branch:

 - Stash any uncommitted changes (using